 (4 bytes) An unsigned 32b integer giving the delay in milliseconds between powering up the external device and sending it any commands.

 Power off guard time

 (4 bytes) An unsigned 32b integer giving the delay in milliseconds between sending the last command to the external device and removing its power.

-Total size of device-specific details for all devices
+Size of device-specific details